The brilliant turquoise water of Chalk Sound National Park

 Aerial view of jeeps in the Frenchman's Creek Nature Reserve

-Exploring the Frenchman Creek Nature Reserve by jeep.
+Exploring the Frenchman's Creek Nature Reserve by Jeep.

-We highly recommend that visitors rent a vehicle for at least part of their stay on Providenciales.
+It's highly recommended that you rent a vehicle for at least part of your stay on Providenciales.
 Taxis can be quite expensive, and there are so many great beaches and sites to visit.

-Providenciales isn’t very large at only 15 miles (24 km) across on its longest dimension, so navigation isn’t difficult.
+Providenciales isn’t a very large island, at only 15 miles (24 km) across its longest dimension, so navigation isn’t difficult.

-One of the highlights of Providenciales is the number of great beaches there are to discover.
-After you check out the popular beaches, consider some of the island’s hidden sites.
+One of the highlights of Providenciales is the number of great beaches to discover.
+After you check out the popular beaches, such as world-famous Grace Bay Beach and the Bight Beach, consider venturing to some of the island’s hidden sites, such as the lesser-visited yet amazing Turtle Tail Beach, Babalua Beach, and Malcolm's Road Beach.
 Many of the beautiful coasts are secluded, and a rental car is the most convenient way to get to them.
-Lesser-visited yet amazing coasts include Turtle Tail Beach, Babalua Beach, and Malcolm's Road Beach.

 Scenic Drives

-Providenciales has experienced quite a bit of unsightly development over the last two decades, yet there are still several highly-scenic routes to enjoy.
+Providenciales has experienced quite a bit of unsightly development over the last two decades, yet there are still several beautiful scenic routes to enjoy.

 Chalk Sound Drive

-Aerial view of small limestone islands in the Chalk Sound National Park
+Aerial view of small limestone islands in Chalk Sound National Park

-This paved and winding road follows the south side of the incredibly-turquoise Chalk Sound National Park.
-There are rugged little limestone cays, luxury villas, and vibrant water here is one of the top sights in the Turks and Caicos.
+This paved and winding road follows the south side of the incredibly turquoise Chalk Sound National Park.
+There are rugged little limestone cays, luxury villas, and vibrant water here, making Chalk Sound one of the top sights to see in the Turks and Caicos.

-Once in the Chalk Sound area, you’ll also want to stop at Sapodilla Hill for the views, and the tranquil Sapodilla Bay and Taylor Bay beaches.
+While in Chalk Sound, you’ll also want to stop at Sapodilla Hill for the views and the picturesque Sapodilla Bay and Taylor Bay beaches.

 The vegetation in the area is also unique.
-Much of the terrain is weathered limestone, and the stunted and salt-resistant thatch palms, joewood trees, sea grapes, and sword bushes can be quite reminiscent of traditional bonsai trees.
+Much of the terrain is weathered limestone, and the stunted and salt-resistant thatch palms, joewood trees, sea grapes, and sword bushes can look rather like traditional bonsai trees.

-Take care when venturing into the wild at Chalk Sound as the poisonous Coral Sumac tree is very common in the area.
+When venturing into the wild at Chalk Sound, take care to avoid the poisonous coral sumac tree, which is very common in the area.

 Venetian Road and Turtle Tail

-Venetian Road off of central Leeward Highway offers another highly-scenic drive.
-Unpaved, this 4.7-mile (7.6 km) road travels along the banks of Turtle Pond and Juba Sound, and ends at the eastern point of Turtle Tail peninsula.
+Venetian Road off of central Leeward Highway offers another scenic, breezy drive.
+This 4.7-mile (7.6 km) unpaved road travels along the banks of Turtle Lake, Flamingo Lake, and Juba Point Salina, and ends at the eastern point of the Turtle Tail peninsula.

-The views from the 75-foot (23 m) tall Bristol Hill near the end of Venetian Road offers breathtaking vistas over the Caicos Banks and the inland marine ponds.
+Around Flamingo Lake, Venetian Road turns into Turtle Tail Drive.
+The view from 75-foot-tall (23 m) Bristol Hill, near the end of Turtle Tail Drive, offers breathtaking vistas over the Caicos Banks and the inland marine ponds.

 The Blue Hills Coastal Road

 This beachfront road fronts Blue Hills, the oldest settlement on Providenciales.
-You’ll see coconut palms, small churches, and a quaint Caribbean vibe.
+You’ll see coconut palms and small churches and witness a quaint Caribbean vibe.

 Above: Northwest Point on Providenciales.
 Many of the beautiful west coast locations are only accessed via rough and unsurfaced roads.
 Top right: Top left: Natural sea salt flats in the Frenchman's Creek Nature Reserve.
 Bottom right: Top right: The ruins at Cheshire Hall Plantation on Providenciales.